DmitrijOss/Geolock/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

-What things you need to install the software and how to install them
+What you need to install and use the application

 - [Android Studio](https://developer.android.com/studio)
 - [Java](https://www.java.com/en/download/)